Why Email Marketing is the Most Important Online Channel

 The evergreen e-mail meadow

 How little this channel has changed is soon clear when you look at the extension of your e-mail address (please raise your hand if you still have a AOL, Yahoo or Hotmail address).
 My email account is the first login I had on the Internet.
 And the chances are good that I will keep it forever.
-About which other service can you say that nowadays?
+What other service could you say this for?

 It is unlikely that these figures will change in the future.
 An e-mail address is practically indispensable for life on the Internet: you need an e-mail address for every login.
-And if you don’t need an e-mail address, but can log in with Facebook, Amazon or even TikTok, you need it to log in to these services.
-The e-mail address is the one unique identifier, the digital identity card, without which nothing is possible in digital life.
+And if you don’t need an e-mail address, but can log in with Facebook, Amazon or even TikTok, you need it to log into these services.
+The e-mail address is the one unique identifier, the digital identity card.
+And without it, is anything possible in the digital life?

 Email is the trump card

-If almost all people use e-mails, almost all people can be reached with an e-mail.
-The potential target group on this medium is gigantic, no other medium can keep up here: 73 per cent of the people use social networks after all.
+If almost everyone uses e-mails, then almost everyone can be reached with an e-mail.
+The potential target group on this medium is gigantic, no other medium can keep up here: Social media comes with great power, but in fact only has 73% of users on board.
 Other major media such as television, radio and newspapers are even below that.
-The march direction for marketeers seems clear: e-mail is a must-have if you don’t want to do without 26% of the total population as a target group right from the start.
+The direction for marketeers seems clear: e-mail is a must-have if you don’t want to do without 27% of the total population as a target group right from the start.

 And yet email marketing is often hung up behind social media, SEO, SEA and even display advertising in terms of importance to companies.
 The question is: Why?